tensorflow/docs/site/en/install/pip.md

 *   Python 3.7–3.10
-*   pip version 19.0 or higher for Linux (requires `manylinux2010` support) and Windows, version 20.3 or higher for macOS
+*   pip version 19.0 or higher for Linux (requires `manylinux2010` support) and Windows. pip version 20.3 or higher for macOS.
-*   Windows Requires
+*   Windows Native Requires
     [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads){:.external}

 The following NVIDIA® software are only required for GPU support.